ho-ssain/forum-timeline/README.md

 - **Animations:** Smooth animations are used for displaying posts and comments.
 - **Error Boundary:** Handles any runtime errors gracefully by displaying a fallback UI.

-## Demo

-You can view a live demo of this application at [https://forum-timeline-app.netlify.app](https://forum-timeline-app.netlify.app)

 ---

 ## Technologies Used